RoueC/portfolio/README.md

-#Processs and Challenges of Creating the Web Portfolio
+#Process and Challenges of Creating the Web Portfolio

 ##Process: